-French Customs Seize 117kg Tobacco at 2,300m in Pyrenees Smuggling Bust
+French Customs Seize 117kg Tobacco at 2300m in Pyrenees

 Key Points

-- 117kg tobacco seized at 2,300m altitude near Pas de la Casa on French side.
+- 117kg tobacco seized at 2,300m altitude near Pas de la Casa on French soil.

-French customs officers seized 117 kilograms of tobacco smuggled from Andorra last Sunday, hidden at an altitude of 2,300 metres near Pas de la Casa on French territory.
+French customs officers in the Pyrénées-Orientales seized 117 kilograms of tobacco smuggled from Andorra last Sunday, hidden at 2,300 metres altitude near Pas de la Casa on French soil.

-The operation, described by the Perpignan Regional Customs Directorate as one of the highest-altitude seizures in the area, followed an extended surveillance effort by teams from Bourg-Madame and Porta in the mountainous border region.
-Officers located a stash site used by smugglers, where the tobacco had been packed into around ten bundles for transport on foot along Andorran hiking trails to bypass customs checks.
+The Perpignan Regional Customs Directorate described the bust as one of the highest-altitude seizures in the region.
+Teams from Bourg-Madame and Porta conducted prolonged surveillance in the mountainous border area before pinpointing a smugglers' cache.
+The tobacco had been divided into about ten bundles, ready for foot transport along Andorran hiking paths to evade customs controls.

-French authorities have pledged to sustain pressure against such cross-border trafficking in the mountain zone.
+French authorities have committed to ongoing efforts to combat such cross-border smuggling in the high mountains.

 Original Sources